hyperspy/hyperspy/doc/user_guide/model.rst

 .. note::

-    Plotting and analytic gradient-based fitting methods are not yet implemented for the :py:class:`~.models.model2d.Model2D` class.
+    Plotting and analytical gradient-based fitting methods are not yet implemented for the :py:class:`~.models.model2d.Model2D` class.